-Consistent with the HVAU, the buffer has been formalised in the form of the Target Monthly Tolerance Cap (TMTC).
-The RCG stated preference is for a 10% TMTC which is applied across all three pricing zones.
+Consistent with the ARTC Hunter Valley Access Undertaking, the buffer has been formalised in the form of the Target Monthly Tolerance Cap (TMTC).
+The RCG stated preference is for a 10% TMTC which has been applied across all three pricing zones.

 The calculation of the adjustment factor, based on cancellation and maintenance loss assumptions as determined by the HVCCC for calculation of the 2018 DIT is shown in Table 1-1.
-Note that the adjustments are cumulative (that is, sequentially multiplied) rather than additive.
+Note that the adjustments are